sijpesteijn/BBCLib/examples/uart/README.md

 To enable the uarts 1,2,4 and/or 5 on the BeagleBone Black, rev A, B and C:
-Rev A/B: Open the file /media/BEAGLEBONE/uEnv.txt in an editor (vim/nano) Rev C: Open the file /boot/uboot/uEnv.txt in an editor (vim/nano) Add the key "capemgr.enable_partno="
+Rev A/B: Open the file /media/BEAGLEBONE/uEnv.txt in an editor (vim/nano) Rev C: Open the file /boot/uEnv.txt in an editor (vim/nano) Add the key "cape_enable="
 Add the ports you want to enable, comma separated (BB-UART1, BB-UART2.
 BB-UART4, BB-UART5)
+Add the key "cape_disable"
+And add the BB-BONELT-HDMI and BB-BONELT-HDMIN
 Reboot
-An example line looks like this: root@beaglebone:/dev# cat /media/BEAGLEBONE/uEnv.txt optargs=quiet drm.debug=7 capemgr.enable_partno=BB-UART4
+An example line looks like this: root@beaglebone:/dev# cat /boot/uEnv.txt cape_enable=capemgr.enable_partno=BB-UART1 cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

 After reboot, the device is present in the device list: root@beaglebone:/dev# ls -l /dev/ttyO*